 A responsible alcohol policy and program offers a secular alternative for those who do not believe in God or who find AA's conception of God to be repugnant.
 A responsible alcohol policy and program offers support, information and strategies to aid those who are either unwilling or unable to abstain totally from alcohol.

-We also disagree with Audrey Kishline's approach to alcohol problems which insisted that those who were unable to stay within moderate drinking limits or to do a 30 day abstinence program needed to go to AA.
+We also disagree with Audrey Kishline's approach to alcohol problems which insisted that those who were unable to stay within moderate drinking limits or to do a 30 day abstinence period needed to go to AA.
 This was essentially using AA as a threat of punishment for those who drank beyond moderate limits.
 However this "stick" did not prove to be a good motivator.
 Asking people to punish themselves for failing to achieve a perfectionistic goal likely never works well in a behavioral change program.
 Kishline herself failed to maintain moderate drinking limits and while she was punishing herself by forcing herself to attend AA, she managed to kill two people while driving drunk.

 A responsible alcohol program and policy respects people as adults who have their own value systems and their own issues and the ability to make choices for themselves.